|The Comparative Effect of Combination of Metformin and Megestrol Acetate With Megestrol Acetate Alone on Endometrial Growth Disorders|

 |Women’s Reproductive Health Research Center, Tabriz University of Medical Sciences, Tabriz, Iran|

-Materials and Method: In a single blinded clinical trial study, 96 patients with abnormal uterine bleeding and endometrium with irregular or hyperplastic glands with or without atypical foundations were categorized randomly in two equal groups.
-Group1 received metformin 500 mg twice a day plus megestrol acetate 40 mg daily for 3 months and group 2 received megestrol acetate 40 mg per day for 3 months.
-The treatment response was evaluated using pathologic samples of endometrial biopsies 2 weeks after discontinuing the treatment.
+Materials and Methods: In a single-blind clinical trial, 96 patients with abnormal uterine bleeding and endometrium with irregular or hyperplastic glands with or without atypical foundations were divided randomly into 2 equal groups.
+Group1 received metformin 500 mg twice a day plus megestrol acetate 40 mg daily for 3 months and group 2 received megestrol acetate 40 mg/d for 3 months.
+The treatment response was evaluated using pathologic samples of endometrial biopsies 2 weeks after completing the treatment.

 Results: In both groups, endometrial hyperplasia was resolved in most cases.
-Significant decrease was shown within groups in the endometrial thickness before and after the intervention.
-Comparison of thickness between two groups showed that after intervention megestrol acetate group revealed significant decrease in the endometrial thickness [12.73 ± 6.04 mm (group 1), versus 8.55 ± 3.43 mm (group 2), p< 0.001].
-Lack of response to treatment was seen in 7% of group 1 and 4.9% of group 2 (p=0.68).
+Significant decrease was observed within groups in the endometrial thickness before and after the intervention.
+Comparison of thickness between 2 groups showed that in the megestrol acetate group, after intervention, significant decrease in the endometrial thickness was revealed (12.73 ± 6.04 mm [group 1], versus 8.55 ± 3.43 mm [group 2], P < 0.001).
+Lack of response to treatment was seen in 7% of group 1 and 4.9% of group 2 (P=0.68).
 None of the groups showed any complications and there was no hysterectomy.

-Conclusion: Both treatment modalities were effective in treating proliferative and hyperplastic disorders.
-However, the response to treatment in the megestrol group was greater than the megestrol plus metformin group.
+Conclusions: Both treatment modalities were effective in treating proliferative and hyperplastic disorders.
+However, the response to treatment in the megestrol group was greater than that in the megestrol plus metformin group.

 Cite By, Google Scholar